heltonx/RUST_loop-test/README.md

 ./loop.exe

 note: added extra files, like while.rs.
-Procedure to run is the same.
+Procedure to run is the same